-The estimates were calculated using GHG emission projections from ECCC's recently published Canada's Second Biennial Report on Climate Change submitted to the United Nations Framework Convention on Climate Change (UNFCCC)5 and the National Energy Board (NEB)'s production projections from the report entitled Canada's Energy Future 2016 - Energy Supply and Demand Projections to 20146.
-ECCC used the details of the projected GHG emissions and productions that were specific to the with current measures reference scenario5.
-This reference scenario reflects the combined impacts of actions taken by governments, consumers and businesses up to 2013, as well as the future impacts of existing policies and measures that have been put in place as of September 2015.
+The estimates were calculated using GHG emission projections from ECCC's recently published Canada's Second Biennial Report on Climate Change submitted to the United Nations Framework Convention on Climate Change (UNFCCC) and the National Energy Board (NEB)'s production projections from the report entitled Canada's Energy Future 2016 - Energy Supply and Demand Projections to 2040.
+ECCC used the details of the projected GHG emissions and productions that were specific to the with current measures reference scenario.
+This reference scenario reflects the combined impacts of actions taken by governments, consumers and businesses up to 2013, as well as the future impacts of existing policies and measures that have been implemented as of September 2015.

-The projections do not reflect the impact of additional federal, provincial or territorial measures that were announced since September 2015 or that are still under development.
-A number of recently announced provincial government policies, such as those outlined in Alberta's Climate Leadership Plan7, will have an impact on Canadian GHG emissions, but were not reflected in Canada's Second Biennial Report on Climate Change as the details of these policies were not available at the time of publication.
+A number of recently announced provincial government policies, such as those outlined in Alberta's Climate Leadership Plan and British Columbia's Climate Leadership Plan, will have an impact on Canadian GHG emissions, but were not reflected in Canada's Second Biennial Report on Climate Change as the details of these policies were not available at the time of publication.
 Alberta's Climate Leadership Plan includes a commitment to cap emissions from oil sands facilities at 100 Mt in any year, reduce methane emissions from oil and gas operations by 45% by 2025, set performance standards for large industrial emitters, and apply a carbon levy to fuels.
+British Columbia's Climate Leadership Plan includes a commitment to launch a strategy to reduce upstream methane emissions by 45% by 2025, to develop regulations to enable carbon capture and storage projects to proceed and commits to take action to electrify upstream natural gas projects.

-British Columbia has announced that it will be updating its Climate Leadership Plan and has recently concluded public consultations8.
-Other provinces are also planning new actions that will have implications for oil and gas sector emissions.
-In addition, on March 3, 2016, First Ministers adopted the Vancouver Declaration on Clean Growth and Climate Change, in which they commit to develop a concrete plan to achieve Canada's international climate commitments and become a leader in the global clean growth economy9.
-As these plans get defined and take effect, they will be incorporated in future emissions projections and future upstream GHG assessments.
-As outlined in the proposed methodology published March 19, 20162, ECCC will be examining other data sets, such as data reported for regulatory purposes, and incorporating them into the final assessment, as appropriate.
+On March 3, 2016, First Ministers adopted the Vancouver Declaration on Clean Growth and Climate Change, in which they commit to develop a concrete plan to achieve Canada's international climate commitments and become a leader in the global clean growth economy.
+The Government of Canada has also committed to reduce methane emissions from the oil and gas sector by 40% to 45% below 2012 levels by 2025.
+While this analysis focuses on policies implemented as of September 2015 and does not reflect the impact of additional federal, provincial, or territorial measures announced or under development, it is recognized that future improved practices will mitigate emissions.
+As measures to meet targets are implemented, they will be incorporated into future emissions projections and future upstream GHG reviews.

 For the purposes of this assessment, ECCC developed emission factors representing the relative upstream emissions contributions per unit volume of gas.
 Each category of gas that may enter the expanded NGTL System has an associated specific emission factor that depends on the emissions generated during its production, gathering and processing.
-In order to develop emission factors, ECCC divided projected GHG emissions as published in the Canada's Second Biennial Report on Climate Change5, by the respective production projection obtained from the NEB6.
+In order to develop emission factors, ECCC divided projected GHG emissions as published in the Canada's Second

+Biennial Report on Climate Change, by the respective production projection obtained from the NEB.
 The resulting emission factors are presented in Table 3.